heimrichhannot/deployer-recipes/README.md

 If you want to set common variables for all hosts, use the provided method chain factory method _(sic!)_, to call any number of methods on all previously defined hosts.

+> [!IMPORTANT]
-> Make sure to use labels to differentiate between environments.
+> Make sure to use labels to differentiate between environments when using multiple hosts.

 ```php
 host('stage')